telerik/fiddler-jam-docs/fj-extension/capture-options.md

 # Capturing Options

 The Fiddler Jam Chrome Extension provides many configurable settings for capturing logs, which enable you to modify the recorded output.
 Some of these advanced capturing options are enabled or disabled by default.
 The capture options add tremendous flexibility to your log creation by providing you the power to choose what content should be available in the final output.
-The options are available on the extension start page and are organized as follows:
+The options are available on the extension start page and are structured as follows:

 - [Clear cookies, cache, and storage on start](#clear-cookies-cache-and-storage-on-start)
 - [Reload page on start](#reload-page-on-start)